zkSNACKs/WasabiDesign/Interview/Script.md

 - What are the most annoying things when using cryptocurrencies?
 - What are the topics/terms that make you uncertain about your cryptocurrencies knowledge?
 - How do you ensure your privacy?
-- Have you ever been asked about cryptocurrencies by your friends, what kind of questions did they make?
+- Have you ever been asked about cryptocurrencies by your friends or family?
+What kind of questions did they make?

 ## Finally